DeeStarks/infiniti/README.md

 - `git clone https://gihub.com/deestarks/infiniti.git`
 - `cd infiniti`
-- Create a `.env` file in the root directory of the project.
+- Create a `.env` file in the root directory of the project and copy the content of the `.env.example` file into it.
+You can do this from the command line with `cp .env.example .env` in the root directory of the project.
-- Copy the content of the `.env.example` file to the `.env` file.
-Change the values of the variables according to your choice or leave them as they are. ***(Important: the `RESTAPI_SECRET` variable is important.
-You can generate one using `make keygen` command)***
 - `make startd` - To start the application in the background.
+- Generate a key using `make keygen`, copy the key and set it to the `RESTAPI_SECRET` environment variable in the `.env` file created. ***Note: The key is important as it is used to sign JWT tokens.***
+- There's a job to update currency rates in the database every day at 6AM.
+To make it work, go to [Exchange Rates API](https://www.exchangerate-api.com/) to generate a free API key.
+Copy your API key, then use it to set the `EXCHANGE_RATE_API_KEY` environment variable in the `.env` file created. ***Note: This key is not important.
+If it's not set, the job will be skipped.***
-- `make migrate-up` - Migrates the database schema.
+- `make migrate-up` - To migrate database schema.
 - `make cli-createadmin` - To create an admin user.

-App will be available at `http://localhost:8000`. `curl http://localhost:8000/api/v1/` will return a welcome message.
+🚀🚀 Did all that without any errors?
+Great!
+The application will be available at `http://localhost:8000`. `curl http://localhost:8000/api/v1/` to see a welcome message.

 ### Commands